forgotten-pillar/fp-notes/content/doctrine/end-time/make-straight-the-way-of-the-lord.md

 createdDate: 2024-10-25T08:58:55.228+02:00
 modifiedDate: 2024-12-24T20:36:12+01:00
 ---
 Before Jesus' first coming there was a voice in the wilderness with a special mission - to make straight the way of the Lord.
 This voice was the prophet John the Baptist.
-He is a significant figure, since he represents the work which the last generation before the Second Coming of Christ will do.
+He is a significant figure, since he represents the work which the [[present-truth-for-final-generation|last generation]] before the Second Coming of Christ will do.
 What was the mission of John?

 > [!bible] [John 1:23 - KJV](https://www.biblegateway.com/passage/?search=John+1:23&version=kjv)
 > 23. He said, I am the voice of one crying in the wilderness, **Make straight the way of the Lord**, as said the prophet Esaias.